pilleatus/orientdb-tutorial-distributed-database/gitbook/tests.md

 # Tests
 Now we can make some tests, for example:

-### - Kill one server and show if the model continuous to work.
+### - Kill one server and show if the model continues to work.

-Before you kill e.g. usa add some records to the usa cluster.<br/>
+Before you kill (e.g. usa) add some records to the usa cluster.<br/>
-Now can stop a server (here usa) with the terminal command:
+Now stop a server (here usa) with the terminal command:

     docker stop usa